-East Kilbride Shopping Centre in administration
+East Kilbride shopping centre in administration

 The owner of Scotland's largest undercover shopping and leisure destination has gone into administration.

 Blair Nimmo and Alistair McAlinden of Interpath Advisory have been appointed joint administrators of Sapphire, owner of the East Kilbride Shopping Centre.
-The centre comprises more than 150 shops, restaurants, a cinema and an ice rink, but through the pandemic lost a number of large tenants such as Debenhams and Marks & Spencer.
+The centre has more than 150 shops plus restaurants, a cinema and an ice rink, but lost a number of large tenants such as Debenhams during the pandemic.

 READ MORE: Scottish jobs at risk as retailer Joules on brink of failure